kirixvelu/project-108/src/blog/article-71.md

 ---
-title: Human Rights if You Can Afford
+title: Human Rights to Those Can Afford
+description: The corporate heads are appointed through elected government to play the game according to their benefit
 date: 2021-03-12
 category: "law"
 ---